cs544-wisc/s24/p5/README.md

 #### Q3: Same as Q1.
 This time, use **Spark SQL** (instead of RDD) to answer.

-To write a SQL query to answer this, we first need to load into a Hive table.
+To write a SQL query to answer this, we first need to load it into a Hive table.
 You can do so with this:

 ```python